bskim45/awesome-btt-config/.github/CONTRIBUTING.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this
+- Check out previous suggestions before opening a new one.
+- Make an individual pull request for each suggestion.
+- An entry should be form of `Title` - `Description`
+- Order entries alphabetically within each category.
+- Fill out the template in the description box.

 Thank you for your suggestions!